samsson/pylinker3/README.md

 set hide = False if you dont want to hide the commandline from plainview.

 The tool takes in one argument which is the .lnk file to be parsed/modified, if editcommandline = True, new .lnk file will be created with edited commandline: cmd2.lnk

+This tool is based on pylinker.py found at: https://github.com/HarmJ0y/pylnker/blob/master/pylnker.py